 The case involves a private securities fraud-related class action arising out of the now-defunct UK-based Cambridge Analytica’s “wrongful acquisition and misuse of Facebook user data,” Facebook said in a court filing.

-Meta agreed in December 2022 to pay out $725 million to settle a class-action proceeding that said the company allowed third parties, including Cambridge Analytica, to access as many as 87 million users’ personal information.
+Meta agreed in December 2022 to pay out $725 million to settle a class-action proceeding that stated that the company allowed third parties, including Cambridge Analytica, to access as many as 87 million users’ personal information.
 The incident was made public in 2018.

-Cambridge Analytica in 2016 worked for then-candidate Donald Trump’s successful presidential campaign, and had access to personal data from millions of Facebook accounts for purposes of targeting and profiling voters.
-The account holders did not consent and their data was harvested by means of an app.
+Cambridge Analytica, in 2016, worked for then-candidate Donald Trump’s successful presidential campaign and had access to personal data from millions of Facebook accounts for purposes of targeting and profiling voters.
+The account holders did not consent, and their data were harvested by means of an app.

 Overtime Pay Case